ibm-cloud-docs/pattern-webapp-openshift-vpc/compute-design.md

 Workload behavior patterns and forecasts can include: seasonal peaks for workloads, and event-driven increases such as market campaigns, mergers and acquisitions, and new project deployment.

-## Service Level Agreements (SLAs), high availability, resiliency and disaster recovery requirements.
+**Service Level Agreements (SLAs), high availability, resiliency and disaster recovery requirements**

 **Sizing your Red Hat OpenShift cluster environment**